Based in Edinburgh, Scotland

 The final element the team needed to nail was a visual style.
 They were keen to avoid pixel art, as so many action rogue-like shooters use this and it felt a little played out in the genre as a result.
 They wanted something bright, eye-catching and sharp, and inspirations from 90's cartoons were soon flowing thick & fast.

-- Clean hotels, offices and other buildings of ghosts using a plasma blaster, your trusty vacuum pack and a whole range of supernatural items.
+- Clean restaurants, offices and other buildings of ghosts using a plasma blaster, your trusty vacuum pack and a whole range of supernatural items.

 - Stunning cartoon-quality high resolution artwork inspired by favourites like Ren & Stimpy.

 - Featuring original music by the award-winning Will Morton (Grand Theft Auto series).

-- Twitch integration allows viewers to help or hinder the streamer by choosing their powerups.
+- Twitch and Mixer integration allows viewers to help or hinder the streamer by choosing their powerups.

 Trailer (March 2018) YouTube